 Check the full reading list here

-- to improve their ability and acquire confidence in using Russian, with due regard to accuracy of grammar and syntax and to familiarise them with essential reading techniques that will support further independent study of the written language;
+- improve their ability and acquire confidence in using Russian, with due regard to accuracy of grammar and syntax, and to familiarise themselves with essential reading techniques that will support further independent study of the written language;

 - learn about culture and contemporary society of the Russian speaking world.

-The stimulus material (aural, written and visual) will not only provide the basis for consolidation of Russian grammar but also give the students further insight into everyday life in the Russian speaking countries.
+The stimulus material (aural, written and visual) will not only provide the basis for consolidation of Russian grammar but will also give the students further insight into everyday life in the Russian-speaking countries.

-Successful completion of Russian Extra Continuation qualifies students to progress to Russian 4.
+Successful completion of Russian 3 for Language Degree Students qualifies students to progress to Russian 4.

 By the end of the module, students should be able to: